Non-Asymptotic Guarantees for Robust Statistical Learning under Infinite Variance Assumption: Examples for Theorem ( ): non-convex regressions via DNN

-In many statistical learning problems, loss functions are non-convex due to the high complexity of the models, and the ERM will have multiple local minima.
-Classical examples of non-convex problems include matrix factorization \citep{guan2017truncated}, principle component analysis \citep{chen2021bridging}, maximum likelihood estimation with hidden variables \citep{klusowski2019estimating}.
-More importantly, learning by deep neural networks (DNN) is a wide class of highly non-convex learning problems since the repeated composition of convex functions is not convex.
+In many statistical learning problems, loss functions are non-convex, whereby the associated ERMs have multiple local minima; see \cite{guan2017truncated,chen2021bridging,klusowski2019estimating}.
+Regressions via DNN is a large family of highly non-convex learning problems due to the multiple compositions of activation functions.
+In this section, we shall apply Theorem \ref{thm:Elastic} to study high dimensional non-convex regressions via DNN.

-We focus on the robust DNN regressions solved by stochastic gradient algorithms (SGDs) in this paper, while the study in the future works on other non-convex problems that need to use other algorithms (e.g., convex-concave-procedure algorithms and expectation-maximization algorithms).
-By Theorem \ref{thm1loss2}, we can derive a general theorem (see Theorem \ref{eq:DNNsThm3} below) for DNN regressions.\\